AKVorrat/dearmep-website/content/concept/index.md

 European Union needs to be accessible and accountable to its citizens.
 The hesitation around this issue might be due to a cultural understanding of the role of MEPs which is subject to change.
 We also tried to address this issue with the header image of our tool.
+{{< img src="header.jpg" >}}<br />
-1 This can be measured in the distribution of media coverage and citizen engagement between national and EU level decisions.
+This can be measured in the distribution of media coverage and citizen engagement between national and EU level decisions.

 ## Minimum Viable Product (MVP)
 The MVP offers the following functionality: